hnm27/userstories-to-testcases/README.md

 [ Note : the testfile test_myday.py contains 2 TODOS which are test inputs required to run the test cases in this test class.
 If these are not completed 5/6 test cases will fail with the following error: "AssertionError: To run this test case, enter the email and password of your Myday.me account in the file TODOs" ]

 The project dependencies lie inside the Pipfile which has been created using Python's Pipenv tool. <br />

-If you don't have Pipenv install, run the following command on your termnal: pip install pipenv
+If you don't have Pipenv install on your device, run the following command on your termnal: pip install pipenv

-To install the project dependencies use the following commands:
+To install the project dependencies, use the following commands:
-1. pipenv sync (to download all dependencies in the Pipfile)
+1. pipenv sync (to download all dependencies from the Pipfile)
 2. pipenv shell (to create a new virtual environment and activate it)

 To run all tests in the /tests directory, run the following command: